Countries with No Property Taxes Where You REALLY Own Your Home

 No Property Tax Countries in Europe

-Although many European countries are known for their high taxes, a few of them have taken a different approach and do not levy a property tax.
+Although many European countries are known for their high taxes, a few of them take a different approach and do not levy a property tax.

 Croatia